 Remember, folks, to scan your extensions from time to time, and if you see one you’re not using anymore, let it go!
-Also, if you haven’t checked out our best privacy extensions posts for Chrome and Safari, we highly encourage you to have a look.
+And if you’re in the mood for even more extension awesomeness, check out ExpressVPN’s best privacy extensions tips for Chrome and Safari.

 What are your favorite extensions?
-Let us know in the comments.
-And, as always, stay safe, stay private, and stay secure.
+Leave your top picks in the comments below.
+As always, stay safe, stay private, and stay secure.